Best Calisthenics Apps in 2026

 - Apple Health and Health Connect integration

-- AI coaching and personalized suggestions on Plus
+- AI coaching and personalized plan generation on Plus

 Cons

-- Plus required for AI features and custom program sharing
+- Plus required for AI features and custom program creation

 2. Calistree Best for Skills

 Calistree has carved out a niche as the go-to app for athletes chasing advanced skills like the planche, front lever, and muscle-up.
 Its skill-tree interface maps out every prerequisite move visually, so you always know what to work on next.
-The exercise library tops 1,500 movements, each with short video clips and coaching cues.
+The exercise library includes over 1,100 movements, each with short video clips and coaching cues.

 The structured programs are well thought out and lean heavily on progressive overload principles.
 You can track hold times, band-assisted reps, and partial-range variations, which most general-fitness apps ignore.
 The community feed adds a social layer where athletes post progress clips and cheer each other on.

-The main drawback is price: $6.99 per month with no meaningful free tier.
+Calistree offers a free version that is unlimited in time and workout sessions, though upgrading unlocks more routines and equipment profiles.
 If you are past the beginner stage and specifically training for calisthenics skills, Calistree delivers excellent value.
 If you are still figuring out the basics, you may find the complexity overwhelming.

 Pros